NAME0x0/MAVIS/README.md

 ---

-*This README reflects the project specification v1.2 as of April 21, 2025.
+*This README reflects the MAVIS project specification v1.2 as of April 21, 2025.
 Details are subject to change during development.*